NASA-GISS/twoway/sphinx/source/buildingrunning.rst

    export ECTL_LAUNCHER=slurm
    EOF

-After this is done, you may wish to look over / edit *.bashrc*.

 .. note::

+   * After this is done, you may wish to look over / edit *.bashrc*.

+   * Depending on your system, your startup script might be named something different: *~/.profile* and *~/.bash_profile* are common alternatives.

-   TODO: Move this configuration parameter into the `ectl.conf` file.
+   * TODO: Move this configuration parameter into the `ectl.conf` file.

 Run ModelE Standalone